 It seems like I make this post all to often.
 Lamenting not posting.
 Promising to post more.
 Thinking that if I try hard enough, that I’ll move forward.
 3 years from that, 7 years ago, 10 years past, after 15 years and so on.
 It’s an endless cycle of doing nothing, absolutely nothing.
+My best plans, it all falls down in the end.
 I wake up, either hopeful for the day or already downtrodden and exhausted.
 I go through my ritual, sometimes looking every bit the professional or sometimes I just pull something on from the hamper and drag my feet.
 Sometimes I eat breakfast while other days I just warm up last night’s coffee.
 Instead, I just fall down.

 And my days go like that, and in reflection, there are more of the other days and other times than the better days.

 Time moves on, I fail to move forward.

 I reflect upon the source of these problems, why I can’t seem to ever get out of the rut I’m stuck in.
 I think and rethink and explore choices and decisions.
 I always end up at two conclusions.

 1.)
 I can’t blame anyone other than myself.